Treatment Center Setting

 ABOUT SUNSPIRE HEALTH SPRING HILL

 Offering a network of addiction and behavioral health treatment centers throughout the United States, Sunspire Health is known as an industry leader.
 The Spring Hill facility, which is located about an hour from Boston on 70 wooded acres in Ashby, Mass., offers residential treatment for substance abuse, chemical dependency, and co-occurring mental health disorders.
-The rehab admits men and women ages 18 and older, and provides extended care via a partial hospitalization program (PHP) and intensive outpatient program (IOP).
+The rehab admits men and women ages 18 and older, and provides extended care via a Day Program.
 Detox services are not offered on-site; however, the facility partners with local providers and can help clients get the medical treatment they need before beginning at Spring Hill.

 TREATMENT & ASSESSMENT